Linda Thomas was born in 1953 in South Africa where she and her six sisters and brothers spent their childhood and youth.

 After the publication of the book: “Cleaning?!
 From the annoying necessity to a declaration of love for the present” in 2011, her consulting, lecturing and seminar activities intensified at home and abroad.

 The book has been translated into English, Italian and Chinese.

 In April 2012 she became manager of home economics and housekeeping at the Lukas Klinik in Arlesheim.
-When this hospital merged with the Ita Wegman Klinik in 2014 and became the new Klinik Arlesheim, she joined the hospital management as head of Facility Management.
+After the merger with the Ita Wegman Klinik in Arlesheim, she took over the management in 2014 General Services of the new Klinik Arlesheim, as a member of the clinic management.
 Linda retired at the end of August 2017.